A terrarium lamp is a wonderfully creative blend of art, nature, and good old-fashioned practicality.

 I hope you adore your terrarium lamp.
 We’d love to see it – share it and tag us on Instagram (@terrariumtribe)!

-If you’re already on the hunt for your next DIY masterpiece – why not try a hanging terrarium?
+If you’re already on the hunt for your next DIY masterpiece – why not try a DIY hanging terrarium?

 Very nice, thank 🙏 you.
 Another thing you can do is add an LED plant light.
 A lot of them shine upwards, so I made a small wire frame, placed a round mirror facing down and placed it just inside the top lip of my lampshade.
 I can place it in any room with a timer to turn on the plant light. 🪴, Cassy